 1. Las Vegas

 Vegas is the stereotypical bachelor party destination for a reason: there’s just so much to do.
 Whether you want to gamble in the casinos, dance the night away in the world-renowned clubs or just hang out by the pool with the guys, Vegas is full of great options for you.
 If you’re looking for a high-key party vibe, Vegas is definitely the place to go.
-Keep in mind that Vegas is an expensive city to explore and that it can get fairly cold in the wintertime.

 If you’re ready to get your hands on some delicious beignets and you’d like to roam the streets with your drink, choose New Orleans.
 You’ll find delicious seafood, gorgeous historic bars and plenty of activities for everyone in attendance.
 You could listen to jazz and check out the local sites, or start the party early in the day with a rum distillery tour.
 Whatever you choose to do while you’re there, this city is full of potential.